fluencelabs/fRPC-Substrate/README.md

 npm -g i @fluencelabs/cli@unstable
 ```

-Before you proceed, you should have, say, three RPC endpoint urls, e.g., Infura, Alchemy and QuickNode, for the same EVM-based chain you are using in your dApp.
+Before you proceed, you should have, say, three RPC endpoint urls, e.g., Infura, Alchemy and Ankr, for the same EVM-based chain you are using in your dApp.
 Update the `configs/quickstart_config.json` by providing your endpoint urls and ignore the rest of the parameters for now:

 ```json
 {